zdh2292390/Copyright-Detective/readme.md

 You can now interact with the "Copyright Detective" tool.
 Make sure you have a valid OpenAI API key to use the model-based features.

+## Snippet-to-Document Analysis

+The primary workspace now bundles both the snippet evaluator and the PDF sweeps behind a single navigation entry.
+Once you open **Snippet-to-Document Analysis** you'll find two tabs mirroring the Unlearning Detection layout: one for short-form snippets and another for full documents.
+Each tab preserves the controls you already know, so you can jump between granular spot checks and long-form discovery without leaving the page.

 ### Custom continuation prompts

-When analysing text snippets you can now choose **Custom Prompt** from the continuation method selector.
+Inside the **Text Snippet Analysis** tab you can choose **Custom Prompt** from the continuation method selector.
 This lets you paste a full instruction template tailored to your experiment.
 Use the `{input_text}` placeholder wherever the user-supplied snippet should appear.
 You can also optionally reference `{word_count}` or `{char_count}` to mirror the target length derived from your ground truth.
 The preview panel will render the final prompt with any available values filled in so you can double-check the framing before running inference.

-The same **Custom Prompt** option is available during whole-PDF analysis.
+The same **Custom Prompt** option is available on the **Whole PDF Analysis** tab.
 Whatever template you supply is injected into every chunk before the model is asked to continue it, so you can drive consistent jailbreak persuasion experiments across long-form documents without losing control over the framing.

 ## Jailbreak Persuasion Probe